 It’s fair to say that a dog’s licks are kisses, at least in some cases.
 Dogs’ licks are kisses in those cases in that they definitely are signs of affection.
 Though licking can mean many things, it can also definitely be a sign that your dog is incredibly happy that you are around and that he or she loves you.
 Though your dog may also lick you for many other reasons, he or she will sometimes lick you just because he or she really is trying to communicate his or her affections in the only way that the dog can understand.

 Yes, dogs definitely lick to show affection.
 Though there are also other reasons why your dog might lick, dogs do lick to show you that they care.
 Dogs can’t talk, after all, but they still want to let you know how they are feeling.
 Licking can be a good way to do this not only because licking is a very clear message, but it’s also one that allows the dog to touch you and be close to you.
 Licking also releases plenty of endorphins, so this show of affection has a lot of similarities with many human shows of affection.

 4. Why does my dog lick my hand when I pet them?

 Your dog might lick your hand for many reasons.
-Sometimes, your dog is trying to show you that he or she is happy to get petted.
+Sometimes, it’s just that your dog likes to be pet and they’re trying to show you.
 In other cases, your dog might be trying to put on a show of submission so that he or she can keep an established pecking order in the house.
 In some cases, though, your dog might just be licking your hand because you touched something interesting, as your dog uses touch and taste along with smell in order to explore your world.
 You’ll definitely want to take a look at everything your dog is doing while licking to figure out why he or she is exhibiting this kind of behavior.